 Everyone has their own definition, and that fact that each of the above has variously been included under straight science fiction and straight fantasy shows how fluid these distinctions and categorisations are; hence my preference for the term Science Fiction / Fantasy, or sff for short .

-My own two preferred form of science fantasy, not included in the above list, are Cyberpunk Fantasy and Space Opera Science Fantasy.
+My own preferred forms of science fantasy, not included in the above list, are Cyberpunk Fantasy and Space Opera Science Fantasy.

 Cyberpunk Fantasy is represented exclusively by the roleplaying game franchise Shadowrun which equally includes classic cyberpunk tropes such as hackers and mecgacorps with classic D&D magic and High Fantasy races in a single universe

-Space Opera Science Fantasy includes any space opera that combines one or more fantasy elements such as swords, magic, elves, etc with standard Space Opera tropes such as spaceships, energy weapons, galactic empires, robots, and so on.
-Examples are Star Wars (which despite the fairy tale setting is actually Fantasy Lite), Warhammer 40K (which can be considered science-fantasy-horror, and is more Fantasy Heavy than even Shadowrun), J S Morin‘s Black Ocean series (an FTL version of Joss Whedon’s Firefly, with Fantasy Lite addition), and my own Alcione-verse (again, Fantasy-Lite, but more orientated to the metaphysical than the other examples)
+Space Fantasy as here defined includes any space opera that combines one or more fantasy elements such as swords, magic, elves, orcs, etc, with standard Space Opera tropes such as spaceships, energy weapons, galactic empires, robots, and so on.
+The classic example is Warhammer 40K (which can be considered science-fantasy-horror, and is more Fantasy Heavy than even Shadowrun), but J S Morin‘s Black Ocean series (essentially an FTL version of Joss Whedon’s Firefly, with Wizards rather than tech to generate artificial gravity), can also be mentioned, although it doesn’t have humanoid fantasy races> In this regard, my own Alcione-verse is more like WH40k, although with less munchkinism and grimdarkness and orientated to a more metaphysical perspective.

 Wikipedia includes these together, but they are clearly distinct; as post-apocalypse is set in the near future, and Dying Planet thousands or millions of years hence)